 And this is beneficial for you too!
 A well-trained event volunteer might end up getting a job at your company and being part of your permanent event staff.

-6. Brag About Achievements
+6. Recognizing Achievements

 Post on social media, write a blog article or find some way to publicize the amazing work your event volunteers are doing.